KiranSongire/CorporateSQL_Complete/README.md

 SQL Corporate covers the basics of working with SQL and to know to interact with database management systems and create powerful relational databases!

 The ER-Diagram is based on following requirements of Corporate.
-Anf further queried into SQL.
+And further queried into SQL.

 The business is divided into branches.
 Each branch has a unique number, a name, and is managed by a specific employee.
 The company makes money by selling to customers.
 Each client is identified by a name and a unique number.